 - a. substance of the grievance - b. what steps have been taken - c. desired resolution - 5.
-The Senior Associate Dean for Academic Affairs shall communicate in writing her/his recommendation to the involved faculty, student and academic advisor. - 6.
+The Senior Associate Dean for Academic Affairs or Associate Dean for Research and Graduate Studies shall communicate in writing her/his recommendation to the involved faculty, student and academic advisor. - 6.
 In cases where progression is not an issue, the timeframe may be more flexible, but in all cases the grievance procedure shall be completed by the end of the next academic semester. - 7.
-For final course grade appeal, please follow the Review of Final Course Grade policy outlined on page 41 of this handbook.
+For final course grade appeal, please follow the Review of Final Course Grade policy outlined on page 42 of this handbook.